Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Example highlighting differences between stationarity and existing assumptions

-Here we highlight a simple example that illustrates how the approach taken in the current paper can still provide unbiased results of treatment effects even in the presence of a time-varying confounder that is not measured.
-We will generate data with $n=20$ independent subjects measured over $T=156$ time points.
-We generate an unmeasured, time-varying covariate $\boldsymbol{U}$ for each individual from an AR(1) process with correlation $\rho$ between successive time points.
+Here we highlight a simple example that illustrates how the approach taken in the current paper can still provide unbiased results of treatment effects even in the presence of a time-varying confounder that is not measured, which can negatively impact results under different assumptions.
+To allow for the use of existing approaches to panel data causal inference problems, we generate data with both treated units and units that never receive treatment.
+Specifically, we simulate $n=30$ independent units measured over $T=80$ time points.
+We generate an unmeasured, time-varying covariate $\boldsymbol{U}$ for each unit from an AR(1) process with correlation $\rho$ between successive time points.
+It will help to write this as where $\eta_{it}$ is random noise and $\alpha$ dictates the degree of temporal correlation.
 We generate the treatment times $T_{i0}$ to be a function of the unmeasured covariate.
-Specifically, at each time between times 75 and 144, we calculate $p_{it} = \Phi(-3 + \gamma_t U_{it})$ and then draw a bernoulli random variable with probability $p_{it}$.
-If this bernoulli random variable equals 1 then that individual will begin treatment at time $t$, if they haven't already begun treatment.
-For any individuals that are not treated by time 145, we set $T_{i0} = 145$.
-The outcome will be generated from a normal distribution with variance 1 and mean given by $E(Y_{it}) = \tau 1(t \geq T_{i0}) + 0.1 t - \gamma_y U_{it}$.
-The treatment effect is homogeneous and is given by $\tau$, which we will assume to be 5 throughout.
-We will vary $(\rho, \gamma_t, \gamma_y)$ to see how the different estimators perform under varying levels of association between the unmeasured confounder and the treatment time and outcome.
-We will fit two simple models to estimate the treatment effect.
-One will rely on stationarity, and one will rely on a no unmeasured confounding assumption.
-The model that relies on no unmeasured confounding will fit a linear model of the type

-This allows for a subject specific intercept and effect of time in the model, which are the only observed variables that we can condition on to remove any confounding bias.
-The estimated treatment effect will be given by the estimate of $\beta_t$ from this model.
-The individual functions $f_i(t)$ will be estimated with 5 degree of freedom splines.
-The model that relies on stationarity will take only the pre-treatment data for each subject and fit a model of the form

-This model is then used to forecast the potential outcome in the absence of treatment for the first 10 time points after treatment initiation.
-The estimate of the treatment effect is then taken to be the average difference between the observed data post-treatment and these forecasts, which is the same approach taken in the main manuscript.
-As with the model above, the flexible functions of time are fit using 5 degree of freedom splines.
+Specifically, all units are untreated until time 76 when certain units are treated.
+We set $A_{i,76} = 1(U_{i, 75} > 0)$, which means that all individuals who have a positive value of the unmeasured confounder at time 75 are then treated and remain treated for the remaining time points.
+This can also be written as